 Behance Logo

 The modern logo is smoother: the corners have been removed, and the remaining edge is rounded.
-The frame is now gone, as is the blue color in which it was painted.
+The frame is now gone, as is the blue paint it was painted in.
 The designers also redesigned the font: instead of a narrowed version, they offered wide letters, as in the name of the web resource.
 All of this made the logo simple and clear.
-But the sharp combination of white lettering with the charcoal-black background adds a certain amount of aggression to it.
+But the sharp contrast between white lettering and the charcoal-black background adds a certain amount of aggression.

 Font and Colors